Legal Professional Practice

 Course Description

-Develop transferable professional and legal skills, such as interviewing, drafting and advocacy/public speaking.
+- Develop transferable professional and legal skills – such as interviewing, legal writing and drafting, teamwork and commercial awareness.

-We have highly motivated, knowledgeable and creative staff across the department, who bring a breadth and depth of knowledge and skills from legal practice.
-This enables high quality learning of the core aspects of the discipline and a range of specialist topics and areas of study.
+We have highly motivated, knowledgeable and creative staff across the department.
+They bring a breadth and depth of knowledge and skills from legal practice.
+This enables high-quality learning of the core aspects of the discipline – as well as a range of specialist topics and areas of study.

 Applied learning

-You will create and develop your professional network by working under the supervision of qualified solicitors and paralegals, and liaising with lawyers and other professionals.
-Our excellent links with the local, regional and national legal profession enable you to gain valuable work experience opportunities and benefit from guest lectures from eminent legal experts.
+You’ll create and develop your professional network by working under the supervision of qualified solicitors and paralegals – as well as liaising with lawyers and other professionals.
+Our excellent links with the local, regional and national legal profession mean you can gain valuable work experience opportunities and benefit from guest lectures from legal experts.

 Entry Requirements / Admissions